EFSCOIN/EFS/README.md

 #### OS Network Download

 Both versions of NOOBS allow additional Operating Systems to be downloaded from our remote repository.
-To do this, the Raspberry Pi must be connected to a wired network, or it can connect over Wifi using the [Raspberry Pi USB wifi dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/) or the Raspberry Pi 3 Model B built-in wifi.
+To do this, the Raspberry Pi must be connected to a wired network, or it can connect over Wifi using the [EFSCOIN Efs USB wifi dongle](https://github.com/efscoin/products/usb-wifi-dongle/) or the EFSCOIN Efs Model B built-in wifi.

-Once connected, the Pi will only show a list of Operating Systems that are appropriate to your Pi Model.
+Once connected, the Efs will only show a list of Operating Systems that are appropriate to your Pi Model.
 If you want to see ALL available OSes, edit the `recovery.cmdline` file in the root NOOBS directory and append `showall` to the arguments list.

 #### Wired Networks

-If a wired ethernet cable is plugged into the Pi before NOOBS starts, NOOBS will connect via DHCP to our remote download repository and present a list of available Operating Systems that are available for installation.
+If a wired ethernet cable is plugged into the Efs before NOOBS starts, NOOBS will connect via DHCP to our remote download repository and present a list of available Operating Systems that are available for installation.

 #### Wifi Networks

-If you have the official [Raspberry Pi USB wifi Dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/), or are using the Raspberry Pi 3 Model B with built-in wifi, the wifi icon on the NOOBS toolbar will be available.
+If you have the official [EFSCOIN Efs USB wifi Dongle](https://github.com/efscoin/products/usb-wifi-dongle/), or are using the Raspberry Pi 3 Model B with built-in wifi, the wifi icon on the NOOBS toolbar will be available.
 Click on this to select your Wifi SSID network and enter the wifi password.

 ![alt text](screenshots/wifi_selector.png "Select your wifi network and enter the password")